ming-codes/ember-cli-d3/README.md

   * [ ] Donut Chart
   * [ ] Aster Plot

+## Test Helpers

+`ember-cli-d3` offers first class support on testing graphs.
+This includes integration with `d3.timer` to make Ember aware of any d3 transitions.
+See `tests/integration` for example on how to use the test helpers.

 ## Resources

 * [Data Viz Catalogue](http://www.datavizcatalogue.com) - Catalogues different visualization techniques.